Problem: how to guide programmers to implement domain driven design and modular architectecture

 One of the techniques to prevent building monolithic code bases closed to expansion is constant refactoring.

-An architecture trick I picked up from developing Domain Driven Design is to twick the questions I would usually ask myself when refactoring from a question about the domain instead of it being about the
+An architecture trick I picked up from developing Domain Driven Design is to twick the questions.
+When refactoring, I would usually ask myself “what does this object do ?”, which is a question about the domain, instead of “how do I make all these pieces work together”, a question about the underlying technologies or infrastructure.

-In order to allow for paced development I learned that designing the Domain can be slow, as long as everyone agrees with the bigger picture and they work towards that goal.
+In order to allow for paced development I learned that designing the Domain can be a longer process, as long as everyone agrees with the bigger picture and they work towards that goal.

 Given that I decided to work on a goal given the techniques available with the technologies at hand.
 The architecture I used for php for refactoring a monolith looks something within these lines: